Alireza-Motazedian/Dockerized_ANN/notebooks/README.md

 This notebook covers the modeling, training, and evaluation pipeline:

-1. **Data Loading**: Loading the preprocessed MNIST data
+1. **Data Loading**: Importing the preprocessed MNIST data
-2. **Model Architecture**: Creating an Artificial Neural Network with:
+2. **Model Architecture**: Designing an Artificial Neural Network with:
    - Input layer (784 neurons)
    - Three hidden layers (512, 256, 128 neurons) with ReLU activation
    - Dropout layers (0.2, 0.3, 0.4) for regularization
    - Output layer (10 neurons) with softmax activation
-3. **Model Compilation**: Setting up the optimizer, loss function, and evaluation metrics
+3. **Model Compilation**: Configuring the optimizer, loss function, and evaluation metrics
 4. **Model Training**: Training the model with callbacks for early stopping and model checkpointing
 5. **Model Evaluation**: Evaluating performance on the test set with accuracy, confusion matrix, and classification report
 6. **Results Visualization**: Plotting training/validation metrics and prediction examples